redking/dzr-testing-workshop/src/exercise4/README.md

 ## Description

-In this exercise, we wrap the app from exercise 2, adding a button that changes the color of the site header.
+In this exercise, we add a footer to the bottom of the app that shows the current "user", fetched from a simple Express server.

-This change occurs upon click with a delay of 100ms i.e. it is asynchronous

 ## Prerequisites